 - Date of Admission of U.S. Green Card

 - Motive for your application (in Part 2: check box “F” if you currently hold a green card that has an expiration date that you are renewing; or box “J” if you are renewing the old version of green card that has no expiration date).

 - Name of city where you reside and applied for immigrant visa or adjustment of status.

 - U.S. Consulate where you received immigrant visa or USCIS office where you applied to adjust status.

-Note that applicant will need to submit expiring or expired U.S. green card along with Form I-90 as well application fees and biometrics appointment fees.
+Note that the applicant will need to submit expiring or expired U.S. green card along with Form I-90 as well as application fees and biometrics appointment fees.